osivaz61/MDDAd-Net/README.md

 For the IDRiD segmentation dataset: You can use the ddr grade part instead of the IDRiD grade part for the IDRiD segmentation dataset.
 Probably gives better results. <br>
 Use the Shunted transformer Tiny model as a discriminator instead of the MambaVision Tiny model: it includes LayerNorm instead of BatchNorm.
 Probably gives better results. <br>

+## Little warning
+This MambaVision model, based on Mamba, involves randomness.
+The F.interpolate function also generates randomness.
+Different runs with the same parameters produce different results, but the results are very similar. <br>

 ## Acknowledgements

 This project is based on or inspired by the following repositories: